2016 Chattanooga school bus crash

-On the afternoon of November 21, 2016, a school bus in Chattanooga, Tennessee rolled over onto its passenger side and became wrapped around a tree.
+On the afternoon of November 21, 2016, a school bus in Chattanooga, Tennessee, United States, rolled over onto its passenger side and became wrapped around a tree.
 There were six fatalities and 23 injuries.

 Incident

 The incident took place in the city's Brainerd neighborhood on Talley Road, which officials described as a "narrow, winding road."
 The bus, operated by Durham School Services, was transporting children from Woodmore Elementary School.
 Cameras mounted inside the bus captured the crash and the events before it.

 The driver, 24-year-old Johnthony K. Walker, lost control of the bus and caused it to strike a pole and then a tree and flip over.
 According to court records, he lost control of the bus and swerved off of the roadway to the right, striking an elevated driveway and mailbox, before swerving to the left and overturning, striking a telephone pole and a tree.

 Authorities received a call about the crash just before 3:30 p.m. and first responders worked the scene for many hours to remove all of the victims from the bus.
 The rescue effort took more than two hours, even though the last child was removed from the bus around 4:30 p.m.

 There were 37 children on the bus at the time of the crash.